 Table 4, below can be used to assess a menu plan.
 As meals and snacks include a mixture of the food groups, it can be helpful to list all the foods and drinks planned to be used in the left hand column of the table and mark which food groups they come from in the columns to the right.
-All the marks in each column can then be added up and compared with all the totals in the bottom row.
+All the marks in each column can then be added up and all the totals compared with the recommendations in the bottom row.
 Where there are differences between the totals and the recommendations, changes can be made to the menu to improve its balance and nutritional quality.